- Many Australian business owners are paying much more than they should on their insurance premiums, simply by not being aware of common implications.

 - The most common shortfall of Workers Compensation insurance policies has been insurance agents not stipulating to business owners what they are entitled to with regards to reducing premiums.

-There are literally hundreds of industry classification and varied premium rates.
-If an insurance agent makes one or two assumptions about the business, or overlooks basic questions which are able to correctly classify a business, then there is risk it will be classified incorrectly which potentially costs the company hundreds of thousands of dollars in unnecessary premiums.
+There are literally hundreds of industry classifications and varied premium rates.
+If an insurance agent makes one or two assumptions about the business, or overlooks basic questions that are able to correctly classify a business, then there is a risk it will be classified incorrectly which potentially costs the company hundreds of thousands of dollars in unnecessary premiums.

 Increasingly businesses are experiencing their claims being handled by junior clerks, crudely assessing it from generic, tick-abox type checklists.
 The result is a poorly managed claim, conducted at what is financially expedient for the insurer, rather than what is in the best long-term interest of the employer.